-The Aeroflot plane crash-landing on Moscow runway killed 41 passengers on May 5th, 2019.
-The accident of the flight SU-1492 caused the international fury, as the Superjet burst into flames only during the rollout and, despite the prompt reaction of plane crew and ground staff, the death toll was still 52,6 %!
+The Aeroflot plane crash-landing on the Moscow runway killed 41 passengers on May 5th, 2019.
+The accident of the flight SU-1492 caused international fury, as the Superjet burst into flames only during the rollout and, despite the prompt reaction of the plane crew and ground staff, the death toll was still 52,6 %!
 It quickly turned out that passengers grabbing their hand luggage from the overhead compartments slowed down the evacuation process.
 Instead of 90 seconds, which is an industry standard, the evacuation took six minutes!
 For the majority in the back of the plane, where the fire broke out, the flight ended up with a – death sentence!

 This was certainly not the first example of how humans, confronted with a life or death situation, misjudge the circumstances.
 Surrounded by chaos, they execute intuitive decisions that are not only unfounded in reason but are utterly not intelligent.
 Is it just selfishness or are we conditioned to be the slaves of – stuff?
 Things we do for things are not only proof of how materialistic a contemporary world has become.
 They also show how easily our vision can be blurred when our life is in real jeopardy.
 And after a plane crash, clear vision is all we need.

 The reason for a plane crash can often lie in the miscalculation of the plane's weight.
 As passengers are getting heavier and heavier, and airlines are trying to fit in the plane as many of them as they can, is the risk of flying actually growing?
 Read all you need to know about flying while fat!